Phase I Concept Awards

 - Brief Significance, Innovation and Specific Aims: This section should emphasize the novel, creative and/or innovative aspects and cancer relevance

 - Approach: In addition to describing the scientific plan, the integration of collaborative science is important and the relevant expertise of the team.
 Describe the collaborative nature of the project (or plan for collaboration) and provide strong evidence for the scientific integration of the contributions from the various participants.
 Letters of collaborative support from your collaborator(s) are encouraged (not included in page limit).
+See preliminary data description at the top of this document.

 - Environment: Describe the shared resource(s) that will be used to add value to the science proposed in the application, if applicable